 The Sarbanes-Oxley law was a response to a number of major corporate and accounting scandals involving prominent companies in the United States.
 These scandals resulted in a loss of public trust in accounting and reporting practices.
 SOX compliance is still a legal obligation for all public traded companies in the USA as well as wholly-owned subsidiaries and foreign companies that are public traded and do business in the United States, such as UK companies that are subsidiaries of US parents.
 The SOX financial security controls are complimented by data processing, change management and security controls.
 External assessment of these can be in the form of a US standard on Service Organization Controls (SOC) audit that is known as a Statement on Standards for Attestation Engagements (SSAE 18).
 SOC 1 reports focus on controls relevant to a customer's financial statements.
-SOC 2 reports relate to operations and compliance controls in relation to five principles of Security, Availability, Processing Integrity, Confidentiality, and Privacy.
-These principles are described in detail in the Trust Services Criteria (which include elements of the 2013
+SOC 2 reports on service providers relate to operations and compliance controls in relation to five principles of Security, Availability, Processing Integrity, Confidentiality, and Privacy.
+SOC 3 is a public report of internal controls that can produced from a SOC 2 report without the details of the testing and test results..COSO Internal Control - Integrated Framework) is issued by the American Institute of Certified Public Accountants (AICPA) and do not form part of the PMI syllabus.

-COSO Internal Control - Integrated Framework) is issued by the American Institute of Certified Public Accountants (AICPA) and do not form part of the PMI syllabus.
+These principles are described in detail in the Trust Services Criteria (which include elements of the 2013 COSO Internal Control - Integrated Framework) is issued by the American Institute of Certified Public Accountants (AICPA) and do not form part of the PMI syllabus.